jubril-adeyi/kubernetes-eks-sockshop/README.md

 * A VPC network with 4 subnets (2 private subnets and two public subnets)  in multiple availability zones
 * A Security group for the EKS Cluster
 * An IAM role with necessary permissions/policies for Cluster creation
-* An S3 bucket to back up terraform state files
+* An S3 bucket and Dynamodb table to back up terraform state files

 The deployments made on the provisioned Infrastructure will consist of:
 * Kubernetes deployment and service for an nginx web application frontend